 See enrollment confirmation for login information.
 Please register for the course at least two weeks prior to the start date.
-We highly recommend students complete EDUC_X416.18 Principles of E-Learning Instructional Design and EDUC_X417 Exploring E-Learning Development Tools prior to enrolling in this course.
-Before starting this course, we highly recommend students purchase or otherwise have access to an authoring tool like Articulate 360 or other comparable tool.
+We highly recommend students complete EDUC_X416.18 Principles of E-Learning Instructional Design and EDUC_X417.1 Designing and Developing Interactive E-Learning Courses prior to enrolling in this course.
+Before starting this course, students must purchase or otherwise have access to an authoring tool like Articulate 360 or other comparable tool.
 Due to high demand, early enrollment recommended.

 NOTE: This course may have optional, live sessions via Zoom.
 The sessions will be recorded and posted for students who are not able to attend.
 The Zoom meeting link and password to join will be provided in the course.
 A device with audio and visual will be needed to participate.
 The following student guide provides additional resources/information on how to use and access the course’s Zoom sessions.

 Successful completion of a qualifying assignment within this course offers you the opportunity to earn an Alternative Digital Credential (ADC).
 Also referred to as a digital badge, an ADC is a virtual record of specific skills and competencies you have acquired and provides a verifiable way for you to share your educational achievements with employers, colleagues and others via social platforms like LinkedIn, Facebook and Twitter.

 Click here to view the Level 3 Evaluation: Behavior Analysis Proposal badge opportunity presented with this course and explore the necessary criteria to earn the ADC.

 Learn more about Alternative Digital Credentials and how they can help you demonstrate your commitment to professional development and distinguish yourself in a competitive job market.